frncsdghr/Exorcist/README.md

 # Exorcist
-Pythonn code that runs commands on powershell on windows completly from an ftp server txt file
+Python code that runs commands on powershell on windows completly from an ftp server txt file